We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 The following table compares the toddler formulas in this article on key features:

 Numerous reports suggest that toddler formula is a marketing gimmick, pushing a product that toddlers do not need.

-Instead, treat the formula as a nutritional supplement and continue giving the child a wide range of other healthful, nutrient-dense foods.
+Instead, treat the formula as a nutritional supplement and continue giving the child a wide range of other nutrient-dense foods.

-The National Institute of Environmental Health Sciences (NIEHS) advise against soy and other plant-based formulas for infants.
+The National Institute of Environmental Health Sciences (NIEHS)

 However, soy-free, plant-based formulas are also available.
 A common alternative to soy is pea protein.
 Research into the health benefits and risks of toddler formulas based on non-soy plant protein is limited.